ycrc/ycrc.github.io/docs/data/transfer.md

 ![Cyberduck sample configuration.](/img/cyberduck.png)

-##### Cyberduck on McCleary and Ruddle
+##### Cyberduck on McCleary

-McCleary and Ruddle require [Multi-Factor Authentication](/clusters-at-yale/access/mfa) so there are a couple additional configuration steps.
+McCleary require [Multi-Factor Authentication](/clusters-at-yale/access/mfa) so there are a couple additional configuration steps.
 Under `Cyberduck > Preferences > Transfers > General` change the setting to "Use browser connection" instead of "Open multiple connections".

 When you connect type one of the following when prompted with a "Partial authentication success" window.